rwnicholas/Systemd-Nvidia-Entry/README.md

 ## Instructions
 *   After installing Nvidia drivers, run BlacklistNvidia.sh.
-*   <s>If you'd like to use the drivers with Secure Boot on, run SignNvidia.sh.</s>
 *   Rerun the script(s) after a kernel update will make the created entry use the new kernel.

 ## Caution
-* /etc/X11/xorg.conf.d/00-ldm.conf and /usr/lib/modprobe.d/nvidia.conf are moved.
+* /etc/X11/xorg.conf.d/00-ldm.conf is moved to ~/.cache/MarechalLima while using nouveau.
+* /usr/lib/modprobe.d/nvidia.conf has 'blacklist' commented while using nouveau.

 ## Issues